Dexter, Michigan: Athletics

-Founded in 1978, the Dexter Ringers Horseshoe Club is a competitive horseshoe club that plays its annual season every summer at Dexter's First Street Park.
-The public park is located on Edison Street and features twelve horseshoe pits.
+Founded in 1978, the Dexter Ringers Horseshoe Club is a long-running competitive horseshoe league that plays its annual summer season at First Street Park on Edison Street in Dexter.
+The club welcomes participants from Dexter and surrounding communities and donates the proceeds from each season to charitable causes.

-In 2003, the Dexter Baseball Club was formed.
-It later became the Dexter Little League (DLL) and has 400–500 boys and girls aged 6 to 14 playing on 40+ baseball and softball teams each year.
-The DLL hosted the 8–10 boys' state baseball tournament in 2019.
+The Dexter Baseball Club, which later became Dexter Little League (DLL), was formed in 2003 and is the local youth baseball and softball organization serving the Dexter area.
+The DLL hosted the 8-10 boys' state baseball tournament in 2019.